kyma-project/kyma/docs/kyma/docs/04-02-local-installation-from-release.md

    If the problem persists, don't hesitate to create a [GitHub](https://github.com/kyma-project/kyma/issues) issue or reach out to the ["installation" Slack channel](https://kyma-community.slack.com/messages/CD2HJ0E78) to get direct support from the community.

-3. If you put your local running cluster into hibernation, or execute `minikube stop` and after some time `minikube start` you will be not able log in.
-The dex access token has some time to live, and your minikube has incorrect date and time.
-Execute below command to set current time of your local machine into minikube:
+3. If you put your local running cluster into hibernation or use `minikube stop` and `minikube start` the date and time settings of Minikube get out of sync with the system date and time settings.
+As a result, the access token used to log in cannot be properly validated by Dex and you cannot log in to the console.
+To fix that, set the date and time used by your machine in Minikube.
+Run:
    ```
    minikube ssh -- docker run -i --rm --privileged --pid=host debian nsenter -t 1 -m -u -n -i date -u $(date -u +%m%d%H%M%Y)
    ```